BLOG

 • Tokenization: DAOs utilize blockchain-based tokens to represent voting rights.
 Consequently, only token holders can participate in network governance.

-• Autonomous automatization: A single, smart contract can only handle simple transactions.
-DAO frameworks allow DeFi apps to define a complex set of smart contracts that enable multi-party interactions without any human involvement.
+• Autonomous automatization: A single smart contract can only handle simple transactions.
+DAO frameworks allow DeFi apps to define a complex set of smart contracts that enable multi-party interactions without human involvement.

 • Self-enforcement: DAO automizes organizational rules using smart contracts, greatly reducing the need for intermediaries that might compromise decentralized decision-making.

-• Trust mechanism: Smart contracts and other protocol mechanisms codify a certain degree of trust in DAOs, allowing several agreements to occur between network stakeholders without the involvement of third parties.
+• Trust mechanism: Smart contracts and other protocol mechanisms codify a certain degree of trust in DAOs, allowing several agreements between network stakeholders without the involvement of third parties.

 DeFi offers plenty of other benefits for DAO apps as well.